lytics/anomalyzer/EXAMPLES.md

 You can see that by changing the threshold, we can get rid of some of the less important fluctuations.

-## Use Case #2: Segment Sizes
+## Use Case #2: Membership

+We chose the use case of audience membership because one might be interested in seeing if the number of users has significantly changed after a marketing campaign, for example.
+Also this data appears more continuous, very different from what CPU usage data looks like.
 In terms of audience membership, the tests we chose to run were diff, high rank, low rank, magnitude, cdf, and bootstrap ks.
 We again chose the active window length to be 2, which this time corresponded to four hours worth of data.
 And again the number of seasons was 59, which meant my reference window encapsulated the past 10 days worth of data.

 ![segments_alltest](https://cloud.githubusercontent.com/assets/6633242/4890831/88285d1a-63a2-11e4-8f77-f1ca8c74689d.png)